koondax/koondax.github.io/Research/CV.markdown

 <iframe src="/docs/poster_SAG.pdf"></iframe>
 </td>
 <td  colspan="2">
-To promote and connect the PDE community in Netherlands, we organize events, workshops, study-groups, and connect researchers.
+To promote and connect the PDE community in the Netherlands, we organize events, workshops, study-groups, and connect researchers.
 Our kick-off event was in Feb 2026 (Leiden).
 We are extending it to BeNeLux level with a launch event on 11th Sep 2026.
 </td>
 </tr>
 </table>

 <h4> Departmental work </h4>
 <table>
+<tr><td>
+2026 Sep-
+</td><td>
+Contact person <a href="https://www.tue.nl/en/education/graduate-school/master-industrial-and-applied-mathematics/course-structure-and-curriculum/mathematics-for-the-natural-world"><i>Mathematics and Computing in the Sciences Specialization</i></a>
+</td></tr>
 <tr><td>
 2025 Jan-
 </td><td>